 |Flex System Fabric SI4093 System Interconnect Module (Upgrade 2)||95Y3320||A45V||1 per SI4093|

 |Lenovo 1m Passive SFP+ DAC Cable||90Y9427||A1PH||Varies|

 |Lenovo 2m Passive SFP+ DAC Cable||00AY765||A51P||Varies|

 Note: Cables or SFP+ modules for the upstream network connectivity are not listed.

 For more information, see the following documents:

-- IBM Flex System Interconnect Fabric: Technical Overview and Planning Considerations, REDP-5106
+- Flex System Interconnect Fabric: Technical Overview and Planning Considerations, REDP-5106

-- IBM Flex System Fabric SI4093 System Interconnect Module Product Guide
+- Flex System Fabric SI4093 System Interconnect Module Product Guide